kecbigmt/docgent/docs/memory-bank/progress.md

 ## Known Issues

-1. **Source URI Formatting**: The current URI format for sources is not directly usable as URLs and needs to be improved.
-RAG corpus entries use file paths as displayName, which doesn't allow direct access to the source documents.
+1. **Source URI Formatting**: 🔄 This issue is partially resolved.
+The code changes to use GitHub permalinks as displayName in RAG corpus entries have been implemented, but the migration of existing entries is still pending.

 2. **Context Management**: There may be limitations in how much context the agent can effectively manage, potentially affecting the quality of generated documentation or answers.